Joint degree distributions of preferential attachment random graphs: Introduction

+Our work generalizes and extends these existing results for the~$\ell=1$ case in several directions.
+The rates of convergence in Theorem~\ref{THM2} and Corollary~\ref{cor1} are new, as are the descriptions of the limiting joint degrees, even for simple seed graphs where existing results are available.
+At the process level, our~$l_p$ convergence complements the almost sure convergence of the sequence and maximum given by \cite{Mori2005} for the basic seed graph, as well as covering much more, allowing different seed graphs and giving convergence of the order statistics.

-\paragraph{A different multi-edge preferential attachment graph.} An alternative way to define a preferential attachment model where each new node attaches to~$\ell>1$ nodes is given in \cite{Bollobas2001}.
-The model begins by generating a random graph according to Model~L$_1$ or~N$_1$ with~$n\ell$ nodes, denoted~$G(n\ell)$, and then for each of~$i=1,\ldots, n$, collapsing nodes~$(i-1)\ell+1, \ldots, i\ell$ into one node keeping all of the edges (so there may be loops in both models); denote the resulting graph by~$G(n)^{(\ell)}$.
-But with this definition the degree of the~$i$th node in~$G(n)^{(\ell)}$ is just the sum of the degrees of nodes~$(i-1)\ell+1, \ldots, i\ell$ in~$G(n\ell)$ and so the limits can be read from Theorems~\ref{thm2} and Corollary~\ref{thm1}.
-Moreover, since a linear transformation of a convex set is convex, the analogous error rates of the theorems in this more general setting also hold.
+\paragraph{A different multi-edge preferential attachment graph.} An alternative way to define a preferential attachment model where each new node attaches to~$\ell>1$ nodes is given by \cite{Bollobas2001}.
+The model begins by generating a random graph according to Model~L$_1$ or~N$_1$ with~$n\ell$ nodes, denoted~$G(n\ell)$, and then for each of~$i=1,\ldots, n$, collapsing nodes~$(i-1)\ell+1, \ldots, i\ell$ into one node keeping all of the edges (so there may be loops in both models).
+But with this definition the degree of the~$i$th node is just the sum of the degrees of nodes~$(i-1)\ell+1, \ldots, i\ell$ in~$G(n\ell)$ and so the finite dimensional limits can be read from Theorems~\ref{THM2}.
+Moreover, since a linear transformation of a convex set is convex, the analogous error rates of the theorem in this more general setting also hold.
 An import remark is that this multi-edge preferential attachment graph is fundamentally different than that introduced above: in this model the degree of a fixed vertex grows like~$\sqrt{n}$ for any~$\ell$ where as in Models~N$_\ell$ and~L$_\ell$ the degree grows like~$n^{\ell/(\ell+1)}$.
-Also note that in the setting of Corollary~\ref{thm1}, summing the limiting distributions of the degrees of adjacent vertices has a particularly simple form due to telescoping.
-For example for Model~L$_1$ started from a single loop (so~$s=1$ and $d_1=2$), the joint distributional limits of the scaled degrees of nodes~$i=1,\ldots,r$ in~$G(n)^{(\ell)}$ are given by \be{ \sqrt{X_1+\cdots+X_{\ell i}}-\sqrt{X_1+\cdots+X_{\ell (i-1)}} } where~$X_1,X_2,\ldots$ are i.i.d.\ distributed~$\Ga(1,1)$.
+Also note that using the representation of Proposition~\ref{thm1}, summing the limiting distributions of the degrees of adjacent vertices has a particularly simple form due to telescoping.
+For example for Model~L$_1$ started from a single loop (so~$s=1$ and~$d_1=2$), the joint distributional limits of the scaled degrees of nodes~$i=1,\ldots,r$ in~$G(n)^{(\ell)}$ are given by \be{ \sqrt{X_1+\cdots+X_{\ell i}}-\sqrt{X_1+\cdots+X_{\ell (i-1)}} } where~$X_1,X_2,\ldots$ are i.i.d.\ distributed~$\Ga(1,1)$.